Struck713/barbarian-bot/README.md

 - You will need to have a YTDLP binary installed for this to work, you can get one [here](https://github.com/yt-dlp/yt-dlp/releases).
 - Once you configure (below), you can run `/deploy` to deploy all of the slash commands to the bot.

+Here is an example `config.json` (needs to be in the root folder of the project):
 ```JSON
 {
     "token": "Your discord bot token",